Package smile.data

 • of

-Returns a default implementation of SparseDataset from a collection.
+Returns a default implementation of SparseDataset without targets.

 Parameters: